singhkaranjeet04/starter-app-react-node/README.md

     },
   }
 ```
-6. Test the flow with a Tesla vehicle, you should now see a Direction field displayed.
+6. Test the flow with a endeabour vehicle, you should now see a Direction field displayed.

 That concludes an example for adding a new GET endpoint.
 For adding new POST endpoints, that may involve adding a new component type in `Properties.jsx` and a new method in `api.js` on the client.
 On the server, a new route may be needed.